maxtuno/PEQNP/README.md

 #### 1-8-2020
 - Add the HESS folder with NATIVE and variate implementations of the HESS algorithm to solve (approximate) MAXSAT, HCP, CVRP and the Hyper Loop Algorithm.
 - SLIME4 is now compile on this project.
 - Add DEIDOS COVENANT Algorithm, to get all solutions of a Sum Subset Problem.
+- Add the longest common pattern (permutation) problem example

 #### version 0.1.38
 - Add normalize parameter to satisfy, this normalize integers from [2 ** (bits - 1), 2 ** bits - 1] and add a related example.